Bylaws

 SECTION ONE: RESPONSIBILITY

 The Administration of the Socialist Rifle Association shall be the paid and volunteer staff of the Organization, responsible for its daily upkeep and maintenance.
-All regular affairs of the Organization, to include but not limited to the administration, finances, and logistics of the Organization, shall be directed through the Administration, and it shall remain separate from the Assembly.
+All regular affairs of the Organization, to include but not limited to the administration, finances, and logistics of the Organization, shall be directed through the Administration, and it shall remain separate from the Organizing Committee.

 SECTION TWO: COMPOSITION